 Names of the Largest Hurricanes in Recorded History

-According to the Saffir-Simpson scale, category 5 is the strongest hurricane level.
-A total of only 49 hurricanes have attained this status in the Atlantic and Pacific Ocean.
-Of these, some of the most famous ones include the 1959 Mexico Hurricane, Andrew (1992), Gilbert (1988), the Labor Day Hurricane of 1935 and Hurricane Janet (1955).
+According to the Saffir-Simpson scale, a Category 5 is the strongest hurricane level.
+A total of only 54 hurricanes have attained this status in the Atlantic and Pacific Oceans.
+Of these, some of the most famous ones include the 1959 Mexico Hurricane, Hurricane Andrew (1992), Hurricane Gilbert (1988), the Labor Day Hurricane of 1935 and Hurricane Janet (1955).

 The largest hurricane ever to hit U.S. shores was Superstorm Sandy in October, 2012.
 Sandy reached 1,000 miles in diameter, brought 100 mph winds and severe storm surge floods.
 But interestingly enough, it was only considered a category 1 storm.
 While it wasn’t the worst storm in terms of speed or wind force, it was the biggest in terms of size.
 It also caused billions of dollars in damage to homes and businesses up and down the Atlantic coast.
 Needless to say, the name has been retired.

 First of all, if you live near a coastal part of the US that's prone to hurricanes and other natural disasters, it's important to talk to your independent insurance agent about the proper coverage to help protect your family, your home, and all of your things.
 Chances are, when you apply for home insurance in an area close to the coast, your agent will walk you through any coverage included with your homeowners insurance and tell you about any sort of additional coverages you may want to consider.